tobyink/rust-tada/README.md

 People often confuse urgency with importance.
 Watching a football match on TV might be urgent because the game starts in ten minutes, but it's probably not all that important.
-Filing your taxes might not be urgent, but as the consequences of not doing it may be dire, it's probably important.
+Filing your taxes might not be urgent, but because the consequences of not doing it are dire, it's important.

 Tshirt size is indicated by marking the task with `@S`, `@M`, or `@L`.
 As a rough guide, tasks under an hour might be small, tasks under a day might be